-LETTER OF UNDERSTANDING 3 Re: Annual Union/College Leadership Forum
+LETTER OF UNDERSTANDING 3 Annual Union/College Leadership Forum

-In order to continue to build a positive and productive relationship between the union and management leadership, the parties agree to meet annually to encourage the free flow of information between the elected BCGEU Bargaining Committee and College leadership.
+In order to continue to build a positive and productive relationship between the union and management leadership, the Parties agree to meet annually to encourage the free flow of information between the elected BCGEU Bargaining Committee and College leadership.

 For the purpose of this letter, college leadership refers to senior administrators, deans or directors, and departmental chairs.
-Union leadership refers to the union's elected bargaining committee, and the BCGEU Staff Representative.
+Union leadership refers to the union's elected bargaining committee, and the BCGEU staff representative.

-The guiding principles agreed to by the parties are:
+The guiding principles agreed to by the Parties are:

-- The intent of the Forum is to exchange information.
+1. The intent of the Forum is to exchange information.
 Discussions should therefore deal with items such as collective agreement reviews, departmental updates, review of best practices, and enhancing Union/College relations.
-It is not a forum for decision-making or circumventing the grievance process. - 2.
-It is recognized that this meeting does not in any way interfere with either the union's rights under the collective agreement, or management's authority and obligation to manage. - Both parties shall accept the responsibility for making this meeting effective.
-For this reason, the meeting agenda will be agreed to a minimum of two weeks in advance of the meeting in order to give the parties an opportunity to prepare for meaningful discussion on the agenda items. - 4.
-To ensure appropriate attendance, the parties agree the Forum will be scheduled a minimum of three (3) months in advance. - 5.
-The first meeting will be co-chaired by the BCGEU Staff Representative and the Director of Human Resources.
-Future meetings will be co-chaired by one designate from each of the parties. - 6.
-Fostering a positive working relationship between the union and management is a priority.
-For this reason, the first meeting will be held no later than 8 weeks from the date of ratification. - 7.
-It is the intention of the College that the VP of Education, the HR Director, members of the college executive, and departmental chairs will attend the Forum. - This Forum does not replace other standing operational committees and communication vehicles available to the parties such as the Joint Labour Management and the Joint Occupational Health and Safety Committee.
+It is not a forum for decision-making or circumventing the grievance process.

+2. It is recognized that this meeting does not in any way interfere with either the union's rights under the collective agreement, or management's authority and obligation to manage.

+3. Both Parties shall accept the responsibility for making this meeting effective.
+For this reason, the meeting agenda will be agreed to a minimum of two weeks in advance of the meeting in order to give the Parties an opportunity to prepare for meaningful discussion on the agenda items.

+4. To ensure appropriate attendance, the Parties agree the Forum will be scheduled a minimum of three months in advance.

+5. Meetings will be co-chaired by one designate from each of the Parties.

+6. It is the intention of the College that the VP of Education, the HR Director, members of the college executive, and departmental chairs will attend the Forum.

+7. This Forum does not replace other standing operational committees and communication vehicles available to the Parties such as the Joint Labour Management and the Joint Occupational Health and Safety Committee.

-The intent of the parties is that there shall be two Forums held in the first year after ratification of this Agreement, and then annually thereafter unless the parties agree there is benefit in meeting more frequently.
+The intent of the Parties is that there shall be annual meetings unless the Parties agree there is benefit in meeting more frequently.